A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Introduction

-\begin{restatable}[Iterative Algorithm]{theorem}{ThmIterative} Let $P$ be an $n$ vertex polygon, with \visionstability $\delta$.
-Then the iterative algorithm returns the optimal solution to the art gallery problem.
+\begin{restatable}[Iterative Algorithm]{theorem}{ThmIterative} Let $P$ be {a simple} $n$ vertex polygon, with \visionstability $\delta$.
+Then, the iterative algorithm returns the optimal solution to the art gallery problem.
 It has a running time of $(\frac{n}{\delta})^{O(1)} + T$ per iteration and takes at most $(\frac{n}{\delta})^{O(1)}$ iterations.
 Here $T$ denotes the time it takes to solve one integer program. \end{restatable}

-Although Theorem~\ref{thm:iterative} is weaker than Theorem~\ref{thm:OneShotAlgo} from a theoretical perspective, we find it more interesting as the iterative algorithm can be considered practical.
-This also makes the proof more involved.